-One of the key things that causes meltdowns in our home is transitions.
-This means that whenever there is change in routine or schedule, we are bound to have a melt down by someone.
+One of the key things that cause meltdowns in our home is transitions.
+This means that whenever there is a change in routine or schedule, we are bound to have a meltdown by someone.
 One of the main questions I receive is about autism in transition.
-Why does it happened and how can I help .
+Why does it happen and how can I help.

 Autism and Transitions: Small Hiccups in Routine

 To a person without autism, this may seem like no big deal.
 You just get in the car and go on to school.
 For someone with autism, feels like the world is ending.
 It creates extreme anxiety, confusion, and a lot of distress.

 When this happened, our daughter began to cry hysterically.
 She quickly figured out the effects of this one event on her entire routine.
 This mishap would affect her time with friends, breakfast, and ultimately the whole school day.

 In this instance, my husband used the go-to calming techniques and problem solving to calm her down.
 He successfully got her to school, or so we thought.
 After an hour, I received a phone call from the principal.
 A meltdown had been going on since she walked in the door, and after forty-five minutes of the counselor working with her, they needed my assistance.
 Long story short, she was able to go on with her day after another hour of me at the school.

 That same day, we managed to end the school day with a huge meltdown.
 Our school district has some amazing resources, and one of them is having a psychologist that come to the school.
 Over the summer, our daughter had come off the waitlist and began seeing her new psychologist.
 However, the same psychologist wound up accepting a new position closer to her home.
 Though my daughter will get to see a new person at school, this is a huge transition for her.